AHAKuo/AHAKuo/README.md

 ---

+## 📱 Apps I’ve Made
+- **Symphonia** — A simple offline music player I built for myself to play local music, designed for speed and minimalism.

+---

 ## 🛠 Tools & Frameworks
 I always build tools that make my life easier — and I release them so they can make yours easier too: